GitHub Actions Workflows#

 While this incurs a small setup cost in terms of execution time, it provides flexibility in upgrading the python / anaconda software stack.

-- name: Install JAX, Numpyro, PyTorch
+- name: Install JAX and Numpyro

 shell: bash -l {0}